camdencheek/fre/README.md

 ## Stability

-I've been using this for over a year with no chnages now, and it does everything I need it to do.
+I've been using this for over a year with no changes now, and it does everything I need it to do.
 I'm happy to add features or accept changes if this is not the case for you.

 ## About the algorithm